You’ll often hear brand and marketing experts saying, “If you want to be successful online, you have to create lots of content for your subscribers.”

 Let’s say you teach a course on wedding photography.
 Promote a scavenger hunt where your subscribers must find three types of wedding pictures from around the web:

 A photo that’s overexposed

-- A photo that’s out of focus
+The photo that’s out of focus

-- A photo that needs color correction
+A photo that needs color correction

 Then, you give a prize to the first person who completes the hunt.
 You can get creative with the logistics, of course.
 But no matter what, make sure to show everyone’s “treasures.”
 Can you see the marketing strategy behind this?

 If you sell a photography course and you show your subscribers a page covered with ugly wedding photos taken by amateur photographers, do you think you might make a few extra sales for your course?
 Which will show them to avoid taking such ugly photos?
 Absolutely.

-Idea 5.
-Quote a Famous Movie
+5. Quote a famous movie

 Everybody loves movies, so they give you something in common with your readers that you can use in your emails.